|

 X-Event 0

-X event 0 disorients the spectacular object and creates an observation
+disorients the spectacular object and creates an observation situation by

-situation by positioning the presence of the viewer in the center of
+positioning the presence of the viewer in the center of the representation

-the representation process.
-By a deliberate act of retention, the
+process.
+By a deliberate act of retention, the convention of spectacular

-statute of the public reveals the roles of the individuals in the human
+presence and the statute of the public reveals the roles of the individuals in

 of consumption in a cultural frame.